cllckn/information-and-communication-technologies/module2/README.md

 * Each loop structure is used for different scenarios, but they are interchangeable.
 For instance: Anything that can be written with a `for` loop can also be written with a `while` or a `do-while` loop, and vice versa.

+* Control Statements in Loops:
+    - `break` → Immediately terminates the loop, regardless of the loop condition, and transfers control to the statement following the loop.
+    - `continue` → Skips the current iteration and moves to the next one without exiting the loop entirely.

 #### for loop